JacktheLander/Quantization/README.md

 Per-Channel Quantization - Rather than quantizing the whole tensor we can quantize each output specifically for the highest accuracy with minimal performance drop

-Per-Group Quantization - Best for maintaining accuracy, but only improves memory slightly so only for training at scale like LLMs
+Per-Group Quantization - Best for maintaining precision, improves memory slightly, really for training at scale like LLMs